glenningram/glenningram.github.io/index.md

 The map shaded relief was created in Blender 3D, and hexagons in ArcGIS Pro, and design in Adobe Illustrator.
 Data from Candian National Fire Database.

 ![Canada](https://glenningram.github.io/assets/img/Ingram_CanadaWildfire.jpg)
-### Seventy Years of Canadian Wildfire
+#### Seventy Years of Canadian Wildfire

  <hr>

-## Museum Fire and Flood - Mapping Complex Landscapes
+## Museum Fire and Flood Mapping and Modeling

 This environmental modeling project used AZ NAIP LiDAR Data to create a three-dimensional mesh and model within Blender.
 The Flagstaff Museum fire and flood were ideal for utilizing 3D mapping due to the two related events being driven by elevation and topography.

-The workflow started with .laz files,  converted to them .las format, created a raster, then normalized pixel values for use within Blender.
+The workflow started with .laz files,  converted them to .las format, created a raster, then normalized pixel values for use within Blender.
 Within Blender, the pixel values were used to create a 3D mesh and a hillshade, using texture and displacement tools.

 ![MuseumFire3D](https://glenningram.github.io/assets/img/3DFlagstaffMap.jpg)
-### Museum Fire and Flood, 3D Map
+#### Museum Fire and Flood, 3D Map

 A collection of map elements were combined into a single poster.

 ![MuseumFirePoster](https://glenningram.github.io/assets/img/MuseumFloodAndFire.jpg)
-### Museum Fire and Flood, Poster Map
+#### Museum Fire and Flood, Poster Map
  <hr>

 ## Mapping Historic Natural Disasters